sheldonsebastian/Ironman-Competition-Analysis/README.md

 From choropleth we observe the highest participating countries are USA, Canada, Brazil, Australia, United Kingdom, Spain, France, Germany, Argentina and South Africa.

-### 10. Which countries perform the best in terms of overall time?
+### j.
+Which countries perform the best in terms of overall time?

 We want to know from which countries perform the best in ironman competition.